bvboe/lacework-kubernetes-scanner/README.md

 Observe the scan automatically running in the other window.

 ## Scan cache
 Note that the scanner keeps a cache of already scanned images in `/tmp/scan-cache.txt`, which can be cleared by deleting the file.
+It's also querying the lacework API to ensure each image is only scanned once.